Federal HealthCare Fraud Attorneys – Defense

 Federal medical fraud lawyers for healthcare providers facing fraud under 18 US Code 287. or 18 USC 1347.
 Where many medicare fraud defense cases arise, you cannot make inaccurate or fraudulent claims against the United States or any of its agencies.
 This includes making false statements to the Medicaid and Medicare programs.
 You should also be aware of 18 US Code § 1001 which makes it unlawful to provide materially false or fraudulent statements or documents concerning any matter within the jurisdiction of the federal government.

-Speak with Lead False Claims Act medicare fraud lawyer, Theodore P. Watson today for immediate help.
+Speak with Lead False Claims Act medicare fraud defense attorney, Theodore P. Watson today for immediate help.
 Call 1.866.601.5518.

 IF YOU'RE READY TO HIRE AN ATTORNEY BOOK A CALL HERE